 The goblin emperor and three of his sons die unexpectedly in an airship accident.
 Maia, the emperor’s youngest son and a recluse shut away from court, suddenly finds that he is the new emperor.
 Thrust into the murky depths of politics, the new emperor struggles to grow into his new role and to take leadership of an empire reeling from loss and caught in oppressive traditions.

 This novel reads like a coming-of-age goblin history, if such a thing could exist.
 The story pacing is steady and intricate.
 Maia’s journey from frightened boy to confident leader happens so believably that his triumphs are easy to celebrate.
-Addison even weaves in some equal rights for women in her … Continue reading →
+Addison even weaves in some equal rights for … Continue reading →

 “When Theodora Tenpenny spills a bottle of rubbing alcohol on her late grandfather’s painting, she discovers what seems to be an old Renaissance masterpiece underneath.
 That’s great news for Theo, who’s struggling to hang onto her family’s two-hundred-year-old townhouse and support her unstable mother on her grandfather’s legacy of $463.
 There’s just one problem: Theo’s grandfather was a security guard at the Metropolitan Museum of Art, and she worries the painting may be stolen.